 Frequently Asked Questions

-Is anybody actually going to use a Verrazano-Narrows Bridge path?
+Is anybody actually going to use a Verrazzano-Narrows Bridge path?

 Yes!
 Almost 4,000 people have signed our previous petition calling for a VNB multi-use path and over 100 supporters attended a recent rally.
 (Sign our new, active one here.)Although it is difficult to estimate with any precision how many pedestrians and cyclists will use the pathway daily, the recent bicycling boom in NYC has been phenomenal and is based largely on people switching to bikes as bicycle infrastructure is improved and as cycling is made easier and safer.
 In addition, there has been a huge increase in tourist exploration of NYC by foot and by bike.
 The coming redevelopment of the North Shore of Staten Island, as well as the construction of the New York Wheel and Empire Outlets mall, will draw many more tourists to Staten Island and contribute to the VNB path use.